Sherri Browning Erwin: Biography

 Sherri Browning Erwin was born on October 8, 1968, in Holyoke, Massachusetts.
 She graduated from Mount Holyoke College in 1990 with a B.A. in English literature.
 In 1999, her first book, The Scoundrel's Vow, was published by Dell Books.
 She currently lives in Connecticut with her husband and two children.

 In 2010, she released Jane Slayre, a mash-up parody of Charlotte Brontë's Jane Eyre which added vampires, werewolves, and other such supernatural elements to the original story.
-The book was released during the literary mash-up trend started by Seth Grahame-Smith's hit Pride and Prejudice and Zombies, and was cited by reviewers as a positive example of the trend.
-Jane Slayre was generally well-received, and received a follow-up, Grave Expectations, a year later.
+The book was released during the literary mash-up trend started by Seth Grahame-Smith's Pride and Prejudice and Zombies.
+Jane Slayre received a follow-up, Grave Expectations, a year later.

+Erwin and authors Kathleen Givens and Julia London in 2004 founded the Whine Sisters, which was among the first group blogs alongside Squawk Radio.

 In 2014, she began the Thornbrook Park series, a historical romance trilogy set in the post-Edwardian era.
 The final novel in the series, The Great Estate, was released in July 2015.